Barry Fitzgerald: Going My Way and stardom

 Fitzgerald unexpectedly became a leading man when Leo McCarey cast him opposite Bing Crosby in Going My Way, released by Paramount in 1944.
-The film was a huge success and Fitzgerald's performance as Father Fitzgibbon was nominated for both the Academy Award for Best Supporting Actor (which he ultimately won) and the Academy Award for Best Actor;.
-Voting rules were changed shortly after this occurrence to prevent dual nominations for the same role.
-An avid golfer, Fitzgerald later accidentally decapitated his Oscar while practicing his golf swing.
-During World War II, Oscar statuettes were made of plaster instead of gold-plated bronze to accommodate wartime metal shortages.
-The academy provided Fitzgerald with a replacement statuette.
+The film was a huge success and Fitzgerald's performance as Father Fitzgibbon was nominated for both the Academy Award for Best Supporting Actor (which he ultimately won) and the Academy Award for Best Actor; voting rules were changed shortly after this occurrence to prevent dual nominations for the same role.
+During World War II, Oscar statuettes were made of plaster instead of gold-plated bronze to accommodate wartime metal shortages; an avid golfer, Fitzgerald later accidentally decapitated his Oscar while practicing his golf swing.
+The Academy provided Fitzgerald with a replacement statuette.

 After Going My Way, Paramount signed Fitzgerald to a long-term contract.
 The studio cast him in a supporting role in I Love a Soldier (1944) and he was borrowed by RKO for None But the Lonely Heart (1944).

 In March 1944, Fitzgerald was involved in a car accident which resulted in the death of a woman and the injury of her daughter.
 He was charged with manslaughter but was acquitted in January 1945 due to lack of evidence.

 Back at Paramount, Fitzgerald supported Alan Ladd in Two Years Before the Mast, made in 1944 by John Farrow, but not released until 1946.
 He supported Betty Hutton in Incendiary Blonde (1945) and The Stork Club (1945).
 In between he had a cameo as himself in Duffy's Tavern (1945) and was borrowed by United Artists to play the lead in And Then There Were None (1945), based on the novel and play by Agatha Christie.
 In January 1945 his fee was reported to be $75,000 a film.

 Fitzgerald made two more films with John Farrow: California (1947) with Ray Milland and Easy Come, Easy Go (1947), where he was top billed.

 Paramount reunited Fitzgerald with Bing Crosby in Welcome Stranger (1947) and appeared in another cameo as himself in Variety Girl (1947).

 Mark Hellinger borrowed Fitzgerald to play the lead in a cop film at Universal, The Naked City (1948), which was a solid success.
 Back at Paramount, he was in The Sainted Sisters (1948) and Miss Tatlock's Millions (1948), then appeared in a third film with Crosby, Top o' the Morning (1949).

 Fitzgerald went to Warner Bros. for The Story of Seabiscuit (1949) with Shirley Temple, then to Paramount for Union Station (1950) with William Holden and Silver City (1951) with Yvonne de Carlo.
 He made his television debut with an episode of The Ford Theatre Hour, "The White-Headed Boy" in 1950.